Trones21/mnemonics/backend/README.md

 # mnemonics

 Notes:
-database.go password needs to be replaced with actual pwd or future: abstracted to another file
+Copy database_template.txt as database_actual.go -- password needs to be replaced with actual pwd

 Endpoint Status: